kifhan/kifhan/README.md

 #### Personal achievements

-- Learn about CRDT, p2p, the tech knowledge of concurrency in collaborative interface.
+- Gained insights into CRDT, peer-to-peer (P2P) networks, and concurrency in collaborative interfaces.

 ### KihwanNet : a visual interface for building neural networks (2018)